 While the important role of external light on our bodies is widely known, did you know we have a literal inner light that guides our health as well?
 In fact, studies about the light body are fascinating.
 Dr. Herbert Frohlich, a German scientist who is renowned for his contributions to physics in the early half of the twentieth-century, used his knowledge to further investigate the relationship between light and the body.
 His findings became the foundations of our understanding of the electromagnetic nature of our biology.

 While contemporary science tends to focus on the chemical transactions between cells, Frolich found that there is an underlying communication occurring that is more subtle than chemistry, and even more subtle than electromagnetism.
 Our cells produce biomolecules, and these molecules have been found to both emit and receive electromagnetic and vibrational energies through quantized packets of light called biophotons in humans.

 Fritz Albert Popp, who is credited with the rediscovery and first thorough analysis of biophotons, notes that in addition to communication, biophotons assist in cell differentiation.
 Which is to say, these packets of light are what tells our cells to become for example a blood cell rather than a skin cell.
 His findings conclude that understanding biophotons could help us to better understand the diagnosis and treatment of bacterial infections, as well as determining the quality and freshness of food.

-Frolich applied what he understood about physics to biophotons.
+Frolich applied what he understood about physics to biophotons in humans.
 When a regular molecule or atom goes through a change in its quantum state, it creates a photon.
 These photons are waves that have a specific amount of electromagnetic energy.
 When the waves reach the electric charge surrounding a molecule, a vibratory transfer of energy occurs.

 If the incoming wave is a resonant match, the energy of the molecule rises and which may potentially cause it to change its shape.
 This can trigger the chemical reactions we typically associate with cell communication in biology.
 Certain frequencies only react with certain molecules.
 These microscopic processes have been seen to be very specific!